YemenOpenSource/Filament-StateFusion/README.md

 Filament-StateFusion brings the power of [Spatie Laravel Model States](https://spatie.be/docs/laravel-model-states) to your Filament admin panel.
 It allows you to:

--   Display model states in tables and exports
+- Display model states in tables
 - Filter and group records by state
 - Transition between states using intuitive UI components
 - Support custom transitions with forms and additional data

 This plugin is ideal for applications that use state machines, such as order processing, publishing workflows, or any scenario where models have well-defined states and transitions.